Pallet Stretch Wrap – Frequently Asked Questions

 What is the difference between ‘cast’ and ‘blown’ pallet stretch wrap?

-Cast and blown stretch films are two different types of wrap which are used to contain and protect products on a pallet during transit and storage.
+Cast and blown stretch wrap are two different types of wrap which are used to contain and protect products on a pallet during transit and storage.
 The key difference between them lies in their method of manufacture and molecular structure—and hence their application.

 Blown stretch wrap is manufactured by passing molten resin through a circular die.
 Once it goes through the die, a bubble tube is created which is blown to a height of 30 feet.
 This is then flattened and rolled into film.
 Cast stretch wrap is created with molten resin, which is put through a large extruder.
 The machine then produces thin sheets of film, which is cooled and laminated in layers and further packaged into rolls.

 The molecular structure of the two pallet wrapping films are also different.
 While blown stretch wrap has a criss-cross molecular structure, in cast stretch wrap it is arranged in a parallel format.
-Because of its criss-cross property, blown wrap is stronger, but cannot be stretched.
-Cast wrap is easy to stretch and is also comparatively cheaper.
+Because of its criss-cross property, blown pallet wrap is stronger, but cannot be stretched.
+Cast pallet wrap is easy to stretch and is also comparatively cheaper.
 Consumers may choose the best option as per their requirements.

 Does thicker stretch wrap mean it’s stronger?